Two new kinds of numbers and related divisibility results

-We also pose several conjectures for further research. \endabstract 2010 {\it Mathematics Subject Classification}. \,Primary 11A07, 11B65; Secondary 05A10, 05A30, 11B75, 11E25. {\it Keywords}.
-Integer sequences, binomial coefficients, congruences Supported by the National Natural Science Foundation (grant 11171140) of China and the PAPD of Jiangsu Higher Education Institutions. \endthanks
+We also solve a conjecture of V.J.W.
+Guo and J. Zeng, and pose several conjectures for further research. \endabstract 2010 {\it Mathematics Subject Classification}. \,Primary 11A07, 11B65; Secondary 05A10, 05A30, 11B75, 11E25. {\it Keywords}.
+Integer sequences, binomial coefficients, congruences, primes of the form $x^2+y^2$.
+Supported by the National Natural Science Foundation (grant 11571162) of China and the NSFC-RFBR Cooperation and Exchange Program (grant 11811530072). \endthanks

 \endtopmatter \document

 \heading{1.
 Introduction}\endheading

 In combinatorics, the (large) Schr\"oder numbers are given by